critterandguitari/Kaleidoloop-Manual/manual.md

 ### Knobs 1 & 2

-These knobs control different paramenters depending on the playback Mode.
+These knobs control different parameters depending on the playback Mode.
+Please see the chart below to see what the knobs control in the 'stock' modes.

 Some modes use a knob to control the playback speed of the recordings.
 When this knob crosses   the threshold of 100% forward playback, the two LEDs quickly flash red-green-blue.